hongyuanjia/epluspar/README.md

   - `class := list(field1 = c(min, max), field2 = c(min, max), ...)`

-    This is useful when you want to treat `field1` and `field2` in all objects in `class` as two differnet parameters.
+    This is useful when you want to treat `field1` and `field2` in all objects in `class` as two different parameters.
 Please note the use of special notion of `:=` instead of `=`.

   - `.(objects) := list(field1 = c(min, max), field2 = c(min, max),